-Pulau Pangkor (‘Beautiful Island’) is a former pirate hideout and bit-player in the battle to control the Selat Melaka (Strait of Melaka).
-In the 17th century, the Dutch built a fort here in their bid to monopolise the Perak tin trade, but were driven out by a local ruler before returning briefly some 50 years later.
-In 1874 a contender for the Perak throne sought British backing and the Pangkor Treaty was signed, ushering in British Residents and the colonial period.
+From a swaying hammock on Coral Beach, Pulau Pangkor’s turbulent past feels a world away.
+‘Beautiful Island’ is a former pirate hideout and bit player in the battle to control the Selat Melaka (Strait of Melaka).
+In the 17th century the Dutch built a fort here in their bid to monopolise the Perak tin trade, and were swiftly driven out.
+In 1874 a contender for the Perak throne sought British backing and the Pangkor Treaty was signed, ushering in the colonial period.

 These days the only ruckus is from monkeys, hornbills – big-beaked birds that are abundant on Pangkor – and Malaysian weekend warriors.
 Few foreign visitors wash ashore, probably because the beaches aren’t Malaysia’s best.

 Beyond resort centres such as Teluk Nipah and Pasir Bogar, there's a subdued, villagey feel.
 Stroll Sungai Pinang Kecil (SPK) or colourful Teluk Gedong to experience a slower pace…if you can bear to leave that hammock.